miseminger/GoogleSheetsSpellbook/README.md

 5. Finally, check that the ```mints_review``` tab of the GENEPIO Mints Google sheet is updated correctly.

+**Troubleshooting**
+Common error messages and what to do about them are detailed in the Wiki at https://github.com/miseminger/GoogleSheetsSpellbook/wiki/Troubleshooting.

 # How to add new search spaces

 The locations of the search spaces are all encoded in ``input.json``.
 Editing this file will allow you to search new tabs or keep up with renaming old tabs.
+MRI TO UPDATE.

 # Useful links